New Orleans Education

 Though Tangipahoa Parish is predominately rural, there are several options for private elementary and middle school education and a strong co-ed Catholic high school, St. Thomas Aquinas, just outside of the City of Hammond.
 Additionally, Southeastern University Laboratory School, located on the university’s campus, offers a unique option for students in kindergarten through eighth grade.

-Washington is home to ten public schools, including six elementary schools, four middle schools, and four high schools.
+Washington is home to 10 public schools, including six elementary schools, four middle schools, and four high schools.

 There are no private schools in Washington Parish.
 However, private schools in the surrounding parishes are an option for parents.